Graduate Program Requirements

 - International Students have additional admission requirements

-Graduate degrees in Biological Engineering (BE) require 15 credits of core mandatory graduate BE coursework (see chart below).
+Graduate degrees in Biological Engineering (BE) require 15 credits of core mandatory graduate BE coursework (see chart below), and an additional 15 credits of elctive courses for a total of 30 credits.
 The balance of graduate courses (electives) are determined by the student, the major professor, and the student’s graduate committee.
 Elective courses must follow the guidelines of the School of Graduate Studies for inclusion on a student’s Program of Study and must be approved by the student’s committee.

 Elective graduate courses can be chosen outside the BE department.